Netflix raises prices in UK and Ireland again; Basic plan now £6.99 per month

 Despite its success, Netflix is facing increased competition from streaming rivals Amazon Prime Video, Disney+, Apple TV+ and HBO Max.
 In an effort to stay ahead of the pack, it's launched its own gaming platform and promised to release an original film a week throughout 2022.

-Netflix isn't the only streaming service hiking prices, either.
+Netflix isn't the only streaming service hiking prices, by the way.
 Disney+ raised its prices in 2020 while Amazon recently increased the cost of Prime membership in the US.

 MORE: